 Fund development at the troop or service unit level

-Troops and service units have opportunities to raise funds for their activities through the Girl Scout Cookie Sale and the Fall Sale.
+Troops and service units have opportunities to raise funds for their activities through the Girl Scout Cookie Program and fall product program.
 Any fund raising (direct solicitation for funds) or requests for in-kind gifts must be approved by the Fund Development department.
 When there is any doubt about the appropriateness of a solicitation, the Chief Development Officer will consult with the Chief Financial Officer before accepting a gift.
 Adequate documentation will be maintained by the Fund Development Department to ensure that funds raised for troops and service units will be used in a manner that is consistent with the goals of Girl Scouting.

 - Board of Directors

 Chief Executive Officer and the Chief Financial Officer have the right to refuse gifts or contributions that do not enhance, promote, and ensure the purpose of Girl Scouting and the long-range financial viability of the council.

 The council may accept monetary gifts in the form of cash, checks, money orders, charges to approved credit cards, and non-monetary gifts.
 Non-monetary gifts are gifts such as stocks, bonds and securities, real property, personal property, gifts-in-kind, royalties, copyrights and trademark rights, trusts, wills, annuities and insurance policies naming Girl Scouts San Diego as a beneficiary in whole or in part.
 All types of non-monetary gifts must be approved by the Chief Financial Officer or Chief Development Officer prior to acceptance.

 Gifts with no stipulations by the donor are unrestricted.
 Gifts with purpose, time, or geography limitations or any combination of these stipulated by the donor are restricted and may be used only as stipulated.
 Restricted gifts are of two types: permanently restricted and temporarily restricted.